pinksheep

 Quick answer

-Pinksheep is the AI workspace for SMBs.
-A single conversational surface where small and medium businesses run their work with AI in the loop.
-The user describes the work.
-Pinksheep assembles the system behind the conversation, connects the apps, and runs it with governance, approvals, and a full audit trail built in.
+Pinksheep is the complete AI workspace.
+One conversational surface where teams connect the apps they already use, work across the stack with AI in the loop, and run with governance, approvals, and a full audit trail built in.

-Pinksheep brings small and medium businesses closer to what AI can actually do, without putting the complexity onto the team.
+Pinksheep brings teams closer to what AI can actually do across the apps they already use, without putting the complexity onto the team.
 See how it works, browse templates, or explore integrations if you want the product proof alongside the company context.

 It is built by Pinksheep, Inc., based in Delaware, USA, and founded by Nick Hugh.
-If you want more context, you can verify the product through security, pricing, and MCP pages on the same site.
+You can also verify the product through security, pricing, and MCP pages on the same site.

 Product proof